HiltonRosenfeld/blueillusion/README.md

 ## Setup to run your own instance

-### 1. Pre-requisites

-### 2. Astra DB
+### 1. Astra DB

 1. Create a new or select an existing Astra Keyspace to hold the vector catalogue and the conversation history.
 2. Get your Astra DB Token
 3. Get your Astra DB API Endpoint

-### 3. Load Data
+### 2. Load Data
-The shoppiong catalogue has already been crawled from the webiste and is held in the pickle file website_data.pkl.
+The shopping catalogue has already been crawled from the website and is held in the pickle file website_data.pkl.
 That file must be read and stored into the vector database, along with embeddings.
 The Jupyter notebook `embed.ipynb` manages that process, with the ability to start from crawling the website, or to start with the included Pickle file.

 #### Process included Pickle file

 1. Run the Jupyter notebook from section **Create the Vector Store**

-### 4. Prepare Streamlit
+### 3. Prepare Streamlit

 1. Create Streamlit Secrets
 The following attributes must be provided in your secrets.toml.
 [See Streamlit docs fro more help](https://docs.streamlit.io/develop/concepts/connections/secrets-management)

+    - For Astra DB:
         - ASTRA_VECTOR_ENDPOINT
+        - ASTRA_DB_APPLICATION_TOKEN

+    - For use with OpenAI:
+        - OPENAI_API_KEY

+    - For use with Amazon Bedrock:
         - AWS_ACCESS_KEY_ID
         - AWS_SECRET_ACCESS_KEY
         - AWS_DEFAULT_REGION

-    If you want to use LangSmith, then these are also required:
+    - For LangSmith:
         - LANGCHAIN_ENDPOINT
         - LANGCHAIN_API_KEY

-### 5. Run the app
+### 4. Run the app

     `streamlit run app_blueillusion.py`